cncf/glossary/content/en/microservices-architecture.md

 Applications are made up of different parts, each responsible for a specific capability.
 Demand for a particular functionality will not necessarily increase or decrease with demand for other app parts.
 Going back to our Netflix example.
-Let's say that after a Black Friday discount campaign, Netflix experiences a big spike in signups, but streaming has remained more or less stable in the early hours of the day.
+Let's say that after a big marketing campaign, Netflix experiences a big spike in signups, but streaming has remained more or less stable in the early hours of the day.
 The surge in signups demands more signup functionality capacity.
 Traditionally (monolithic approach), the entire app would have to be [scaled](/scalability/) to accommodate the signup increase — a very inefficient use of resources.